apache/celeborn/docs/monitoring.md

     - ActiveCreditStreamCount
         - Active stream count for map partition reading streams.
     - ActiveMapPartitionCount
-        - The count of active map partition reading streams.
     - CleanTaskQueueSize
-      - The count of task for cleaning up expired shuffle keys.
     - CleanExpiredShuffleKeysTime
         - The time for a worker to clean up shuffle data of expired shuffle keys.
     - DeviceOSFreeBytes
-        - The actual usable space of OS for device monitor.
     - DeviceOSTotalBytes
-        - The total usable space of OS for device monitor.
     - DeviceCelebornFreeBytes
-        - The actual usable space of Celeborn for device.
     - DeviceCelebornTotalBytes
-        - The total space of Celeborn for device.
     - PotentialConsumeSpeed
-        - The speed of potential consumption for congestion control.
     - UserProduceSpeed
-        - The speed of user production for congestion control.
     - WorkerConsumeSpeed
-        - The speed of worker consumption for congestion control.
     - IsDecommissioningWorker
-        - 1 means worker decommissioning, 0 means not decommissioning.
     - push_server_usedHeapMemory
     - push_server_usedDirectMemory
     - push_server_numAllocations